ziriax/SkiaWasmDemo/README.md

 # SkiaWasmDemo

-Rendering 2D graphics using Skia in the browser using webassembly
+Rendering 2D graphics using Skia and just C++ (no Javascript) in the browser using webassembly

 ## How to build